 We carry out an initial fee status assessment based on the information you provide in your application.
 Your fee status determines your tuition fees, and what financial support and scholarships may be available to you.
 The rules about who pays UK (home) or international (overseas) fees for higher education courses in England are set by the government's Department for Education.
 The regulations identify all the different categories of student who can insist on paying the home rate.
 The regulations can be difficult to understand, so the UK Council for International Student Affairs (UKCISA) has provided fee status guidance to help you identify whether you are eligible to pay the home or overseas rate.

 If you meet all the criteria required by any one category, including any residence requirements, your institution must charge you the home rate.
 You only need to find one category that you fit into.

 Our MBA Finance students have access to a wide range of facilities to help you become proficient with some of the leading practices and technology in the financial industry, and prepare for the world of work.

 Take a virtual tour of our campus to explore all of the facilities4 available to you.

 Bloomberg Trading Floor

 Our Trading Floor has been created to reflect the environment where traders work on the London Stock Exchange.
-It contains Bloomberg Terminals, which provide access to real-time global financial data, which students learn how to use through teaching and simulated projects.
+It contains Bloomberg Terminals, which provide access to real-time global financial data.
+Students learn how to use them through teaching and simulated projects.

 Standard & Poor Market Intelligence Suite (S&P)

-The S&P Suite contains some of the same software used by Wall Street.
+The S&P Suite4 contains some of the same software used by Wall Street.
 Its databases and tools can help you track performance, identify investment ideas, and keep up with industry news and insights.

 Professional Development Programme